 Sometimes it is not possible to identify a reason why this condition has occurred.
 However, some identified causes may include:

 The cessation of menstrual periods is the commonest symptom that raises concern.
-This can be associated with other menopausal symptoms such as hot flushes, sweats and mood changes.
+This can be associated with other menopausal-like symptoms such as hot flushes, sweats and mood changes.

 It is relatively rare, occurring in one in 1,000 women under the age of 30 and one in 100 women under the age of 40.

 Most cases of premature ovarian failure are not inherited.
 Approximately 10% of patients have a family history of the condition.

 Diagnosis is made on the basis of a careful clinical assessment, blood tests to look at hormone levels, antibodies and genetic tests, all of which can be done as an outpatient.
 An ultrasound scan of the ovaries is commonly performed to look at the structure of the ovaries and the uterus.